Of course we don’t mean that web hosting companies can commit actual murder. And no, we’re not saying all web hosting companies do bad things.

 That one exception?
 Bluehost.

-Even more maddening was that I couldn’t reliably reach the specialized team the client was paying for, because for whatever reason support was provided by the same low-level reps that served the shared hosting customers.
+Even more maddening was that we couldn’t reliably reach the specialized team the client was paying for, because for whatever reason support was provided by the same low-level reps that served the shared hosting customers.

 BOOM – site migrated to Lightning Base hosting (for free!) where it’s been running nearly problem free ever since the summer of 2016.